Presbyterian visits Charleston Southern after Kelly’s 31-point game - WTOP News

 North Charleston, South Carolina; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: Charleston Southern hosts Presbyterian after Taje’ Kelly scored 31 points in Charleston Southern’s 79-72 victory against the Gardner-Webb Runnin’ Bulldogs.
+BOTTOM LINE: Charleston Southern faces Presbyterian after Taje’ Kelly scored 31 points in Charleston Southern’s 79-72 victory against the Gardner-Webb Runnin’ Bulldogs.

 The Buccaneers have gone 6-4 in home games.
 Charleston Southern ranks second in the Big South in rebounding with 33.8 rebounds.
 Kelly leads the Buccaneers with 9.1 boards.

-The Blue Hose have gone 3-7 against Big South opponents.
-Presbyterian ranks third in the Big South shooting 36.6% from 3-point range.
+The Blue Hose are 3-7 in conference matchups.
+Presbyterian has a 7-8 record in games decided by 10 points or more.

-Charleston Southern averages 73.7 points per game, 2.5 more points than the 71.2 Presbyterian allows.
-Presbyterian averages 75.0 points per game, 3.5 fewer than the 78.5 Charleston Southern gives up to opponents.
+Charleston Southern’s average of 7.4 made 3-pointers per game this season is just 0.7 more made shots on average than the 6.7 per game Presbyterian allows.
+Presbyterian averages 7.5 made 3-pointers per game this season, 1.4 more made shots on average than the 6.1 per game Charleston Southern gives up.

-TOP PERFORMERS: RJ Johnson is averaging 14.8 points and 4.6 assists for the Buccaneers.
-Kelly is averaging 23.8 points over the last 10 games.
+TOP PERFORMERS: Daylen Berry is shooting 31.4% from beyond the arc with 1.9 made 3-pointers per game for the Buccaneers, while averaging 14.5 points, 5.6 rebounds and 1.8 steals.
+Kelly is averaging 23.8 points and 9.1 rebounds over the past 10 games.

-Jaylen Peterson is averaging 6.4 points, 6.4 rebounds and 1.5 blocks for the Blue Hose.
-Jamahri Harvey is averaging 1.8 made 3-pointers over the last 10 games.
+Kory Mincy is averaging 15.2 points, 3.9 assists and 1.6 steals for the Blue Hose.
+Kobe Stewart is averaging 14.6 points over the last 10 games.

 LAST 10 GAMES: Buccaneers: 4-6, averaging 74.9 points, 32.0 rebounds, 10.3 assists, 4.9 steals and 3.2 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 78.7 points per game.